LazyAGI/LazyLLM/docs/en/Best Practice/flow.md

 #### Summary

 This article focused on ``pipeline`` and ``parallel``.
 It is hoped that you now have a basic understanding of how to use LazyLLM's flow to build complex applications.
-Other data flow components are not discussed in detail here; you can refer to :ref:`api.flow` for their usage.
+Other data flow components are not discussed in detail here; you can refer to [flow][lazyllm.flow.FlowBase] for their usage.